WidowMaker-3D/WidowMaker/README.md

 # Gantry-2.0
 Ender 6 conversion

 This is a WIP build, things are still changing but most the parts are the same.

-BOM
-These are the parts and online store links I purchased from (USA links).
+BOM (These are the parts and online store links I purchased from-USA links).

 Tri-Z/Bed

 Sexbolt Z Endstop Super Kit (https://deepfriedhero.in/products/voron-2-4-sexbolt-z-endstop-super-kit?_pos=2&_sid=f8b27350f&_ss=r)

 Trident Ultra-Flat Aluminum Bed by Lightweight Labware-300mm (https://deepfriedhero.in/products/ultra-flat-aluminum-bed?variant=42841402507486)